 Conflict Minerals Report

 We are a global leader in the development and commercialization of foundational technologies for the wireless industry.
-Our technologies and products are used in mobile devices and other wireless products, including network equipment, broadband gateway equipment, consumer electronic devices and other connected devices.
+Our technologies and products1 are used in mobile devices and other wireless products, including those used in the internet of things (IoT) and automotive systems for telematics, connectivity and digital cockpit (also known as infotainment).
 Our inventions have helped power the growth in smartphones, which have connected billions of people.
 We are a leader in 3G (third generation), 4G (fourth generation) and 5G (fifth generation) wireless technologies.
-Our technologies and products are also used in industry segments and applications beyond mobile, including automotive and internet of things (IoT) (which includes connectivity and networking, computing and fixed wireless broadband), among others.
-We derive revenues principally from sales of integrated circuit products and licensing of our intellectual property, including patents and other rights.
+We derive revenues principally from sales of integrated circuit products (products), including our Snapdragon® family of highly-integrated, system-based solutions, and licensing of our intellectual property, including patents and other rights.

 This Conflict Minerals Report (this Report) contains forward-looking statements regarding our business, products and our efforts to mitigate the risk that conflict minerals (as defined below) in our products directly or indirectly finance or benefit armed groups (identified as a perpetrator of serious human rights abuses) in the Democratic Republic of the Congo (the DRC) or an adjoining country (a country that shares an internationally recognized border with the DRC).
 The DRC and adjoining countries are collectively referred to as the “Covered Countries.”
 The Covered Countries include Angola, Burundi, Central Africa Republic, Congo, Democratic Republic of the Congo, Rwanda, South Sudan, Tanzania, Uganda and Zambia.
 Words such as “expects,” “intends,” “believes,” “strives” and similar expressions or variations of such words are intended to identify forward-looking statements, but are not the exclusive means of identifying forward-looking statements in this Report.
 Additionally, statements concerning future matters that are not historical are forward-looking statements.